-(a) for the bulk storage of fungible commodities. - 3.
+(a) for the bulk storage of fungible commodities, - Real property (other than property described in (2)) with an adjusted basis that was reduced by certain amortization deductions listed in section 1245(a)(3)(C) of the Internal Revenue Code, - 4.
 A single purpose agricultural or horticultural structure, or - A storage facility (other than a building or its structural components) used for the distribution of petroleum.